bhushanvp/Stock-Market-Data-Streaming/README.md

 ## Tableau Visualization

 The Tableau dashboard is connected to the MongoDB using ODBC drivers.
-It fetches real-timedata and visualizes in the form of candle-sticks.
+It fetches real-time data and visualizes in the form of candle-sticks.

 <hr>